sembucket/semtex/README.md

-3. C++, C and Fortran compilers (OSX needs both vendor-supplied Xcode for C/C++ and a 3rd-party Fortran compiler, installed e.g. via homebrew as part of the gcc compiler suite);
+3. C++, C and Fortran compilers (OSX needs both vendor-supplied Xcode for C/C++ and a 3rd-party Fortran compiler, installed e.g. via homebrew/macports/fink as part of the gcc compiler suite);

 4. LAPACK and BLAS libraries;